 To determine how long you should be pumping for, divide 120 by the number of times that you’re pumping and set that as your goal.
 So if you’re pumping 6 times per day, you should pump for 20 minutes at a time; if you’re pumping 4 times per day, you should be pumping for 30 minutes.

-If your pump doesn’t have a timer like the Medela Freestyle, consider setting one on your phone – otherwise, it’s really easy to overestimate how long it’s been.
+If your pump doesn’t have a timer, consider setting one on your phone – otherwise, it’s really easy to overestimate how long it’s been.
 This is especially true when you get into the longer (30 minutes plus) pumping sessions!